 Source: Reuters THREE mysterious signatures on pages of parchment bound in leather and kept under lock and key may prove the theory that William Shakespeare was a secret Catholic who spent his "lost years" in Italy.
-An exhibition at the Venerable English College, the seminary in Rome for English Catholic priests, has revealed cryptic names in its guest books for visiting pilgrims, suggesting that the playwright sought refuge there.
 Complete list of Shakespeare's plays, by date : Plays Sonnets Poems Concordance Character Search Advanced Search About OSS.
 Oxfordian theory of Shakespeare authorship.

 Edward de Vere, the 17th Earl of Oxford, is the most popular alternative candidate for the author behind the alleged pseudonym, Shakespeare.
 Unknown artist after lost original, 1575; National Portrait Gallery, London.
 Oxfordian arguments rely heavily on biographical allusions; adherents find correspondences between incidents and circumstances in Oxford's life and events in Shakespeare's plays, sonnets and longer poems.
 The case also relies on perceived parallels of language, idiom, and thought between Shakespeare's works and Oxford's own poetry and letters.